When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the presence of any infectious diseases, hemangiomas.

 There are no absolute contraindications to gastroscopy.
-In other words, there are no conditions that categorically prohibit research.
-There is a group of diseases and characteristics of the human body, in which gastroscopy has to be postponed for some time.
-All of these conditions are combined under the term relative contraindications.
+In other words, there are no conditions that categorically prohibit the conduct of research.
+There is a group of diseases and characteristics of the human body in which gastroscopy must be postponed for some time.
+All these conditions are combined under the term relative contraindications.

-Contraindications to endoscopic examination of the stomach are divided into groups depending on the organ system to which the disease belongs, which caused the postponement of the study:
+Contraindications to endoscopic examination The stomach is divided into groups depending on the organ system to which the disease that caused the delay in the study belongs:

 • cardiovascular